genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/03_events.md

 :::

 ## Conclusion
 Data Server and Event Handler are the main components to interact with the server.
 Now that we have built our back end, we have something to interact with.
-If you are eager to see it work go to the [See it work](/getting-started/go-to-the-next-level/see-it-work) page for instructions on deploying the back end.
+Click this link if you are eager to [see it work](/getting-started/go-to-the-next-level/see-it-work).
+This page for instructions on deploying the back end.
 Once you have deployed it, if you want to test what you've done so far, go to [Endpoints](/server/integration/rest-endpoints/introduction/).

 Otherwise you can continue to the [next section](/getting-started/go-to-the-next-level/data-grid/) and deploy and test the whole application at later time.